Concurrent Alcohol and Alprazolam Abuse

 - Nearly $60 billion is spent on impaired car accidents each year, and almost 30 people die of alcohol-related motor accidents per day (Olfson, King, & Schoenbaum, 2015).

 - Almost twice as many females use benzodiazepines than males (SAMHSA, 2011).

 Frequently obtained from friends or a parent’s medicine cabinet, teens might not regard alprazolam as a dangerous drug—or one that might quickly lead to tolerance and addiction.
 They may use it as a casual party drug or with the goal of getting very high, sometimes crushing up the pills to snort and other times simply taking far more than the recommended dose.

-Teen alprazolam abuse is problematic in and of itself, but even more dangerous when combined with alcohol.
-More than 33% of 15-year-olds have reported alcohol consumption at some point in their lives, according to the National Institutes of Health (NIH).
-Many teens lack the knowledge of the harmful effects that alcohol and alprazolam can have on the mind and body.
+Teen alprazolam abuse is problematic in and of itself, but it is even more dangerous when alprazolam is combined with alcohol.
+More than 33% of 15 year-olds have reported alcohol consumption at some point in their lives, according to the National Institutes of Health (NIH).
+Many teens lack the knowledge of the harmful effects of alcohol and alprazolam on the mind and body.
 Oftentimes, alprazolam is mistaken for a safe drug to take since it is legal and prescribed to patients, but this is a major misconception.
 Teens should be educated on the dangers of abusing drugs they weren’t prescribed.

 - Nearly 5% of teens have reported abusing prescription depressants (such as alprazolam) in the past month.

-- Almost 9 million people age 12 to 20 have reported alcohol consumption in the past month.
+- Almost 9 million people aged 12 to 20 have reported alcohol consumption in the past month.

 - More than 5 million underage drinkers have reported at least one binge drinking episode.